memobc/paper-orbitfmri/README.md

 The general flow of the included analysis scripts is as follows:
 - Analyze **behavioral data**: `Orbit-fMRI-Behavior_Paper.Rmd`
-    - The formatted report `Orbit-fMRI-Behavior_Paper.nb.html` contains all analysis output from behavioral data in `Behavioral_data.csv`.
+    - The formatted report with code can be found [here](http://www.thememolab.org/paper-orbitfmri/reports/Orbit-fMRI-Behavior_Paper.nb.html).
+This contains all analysis output from behavioral data in `Behavioral_data.csv`.
 - Analyze **univariate data**: `Orbit-fMRI-Univariate_Paper.Rmd`.
 This script analyzes first level betas, reflecting the change in mean ROI activity with increasing memory quality.
-    - The analysis output can be found in the report `Orbit-fMRI-Univariate_Paper.nb.html`.
+    - The analysis output and code can be found [here](http://www.thememolab.org/paper-orbitfmri/reports/Orbit-fMRI-Univariate_Paper.nb.html).
 - Analyze **background connectivity data**:
     - Run the first level analysis using the [CONN toobox](https://sites.google.com/view/conn/): `conn_batch_firstlevel_background.m`.
 This script requires that all task regressors have already been generated.
     - Analyze the first level connectivity data: `Orbit-fMRI-BackgroundConnectivity_Paper.Rmd`.
 This script calls functions in `background_functions_paper.R` to format, analyze, and visualize the connectivity matrices at the group level.
-    - The report `Orbit-fMRI-BackgroundConnectivity_Paper.nb.html` shows all code and analysis output, and first level ROIxROI connectivity matrices for encoding and retrieval can be found in `Background_connectivity_data.RData`.
+    - The analysis output and code can be found [here](http://www.thememolab.org/paper-orbitfmri/reports/Orbit-fMRI-BackgroundConnectivity_Paper.nb.html).
+    - First level ROIxROI connectivity matrices for encoding and retrieval tasks can be found in `Background_connectivity_data.RData`.
 - Analyze **memory-modulated connectivity (gPPI) data**:
     - Run the first level analysis using CONN: `conn_batch_firstlevel_memorygPPI.m`.
 This script requires that all task regressors have already been generated.
     - Analyze the first level connectivity data: `Orbit-fMRI-MemorygPPI_Paper.Rmd`.
 This script calls functions in `gPPI_functions_paper.R` to format, analyze, and visualize the network and ROI connectivity matrices at the group level.
-    - The report `Orbit-fMRI-MemorygPPI_Paper.nb.html` shows all code and analysis output, testing changes in connectivity with i) *overall memory quality*, ii) *color memory precision*, and iii) *scene memory precision*.
-First level ROIxROI connectivity matrices (beta estimates for the PPI regressor) for each memory modulator can be found in `Memory_gPPI_data.RData`.
+    - The analysis output and code can be found [here](http://www.thememolab.org/paper-orbitfmri/reports/Orbit-fMRI-MemorygPPI_Paper.nb.html), which tests changes in connectivity with i) *overall memory quality*, ii) *color memory precision*, and iii) *scene memory precision*.
+    - First level ROIxROI connectivity matrices (beta estimates for the PPI regressor) for each memory modulator can be found in `Memory_gPPI_data.RData`.
     - The group-level results of the hippocampus seed to voxel analysis (change in whole-brain hippocampal connectivity with increasing memory quality) are also provided as an spmT.nii file: `HippSeed_wholebrain_MemoryQuality_spmT.nii`.

 # Comments?